How to Keep a Bathroom Warm in Winter

 Besides changing your bathroom colour scheme, which isn’t something many of us will do for a few months of the year, you can create the illusion of warmth.
 Combining warm colours, like red, yellow and orange, with warm lighting can create some visual heat.

 The same can be said for lighting that has a warmer glow.
 Many LEDs come in a range of colours - from intense white to warmer yellows - so consider this when buying.
 You can also get bulbs that are developed to warm up smaller areas.
 They won’t provide the sunny day experience, but you can still warm up a small area - like a bathroom.

 Add rugs and bath mats

 No one likes to step out of a hot shower or bath onto cold bathroom tiles, just like you don’t like to go from a warm bed and step onto the cold floor.

-Aside from installing new floors or underfloor heating, your best bet is to buy rugs and mats for your flooring.
+Aside from installing new floors or underfloor heating, your best bet is to buy rugs or bath mats for your floor.
 Not only will they keep the chill away when you step into the bathroom barefoot, but they’ll also visually warm up the look of a room.

 Read more: Underfloor Heating Complete Guide